- When can I start to register for the next semester?

 - What is the maximum # of hours I can take each semester?

-- How do I access an online class?
+- How do I login and access an online class?

-- Where do I go to print my schedule?
+- Where do I go to print my Class Schedule?

 - Can I audit a class?